brianbryank/brianbryank/README.md

 --->

-My name is Brian kiplangat, I'm a software engineer who is interested in learning new technologies and meeting new people.
+My name is Brian kiplangat, I'm a software engineer interested in learning new technologies and meeting new people.

 If you are interested in some of my work, you can find it [here](brianbryan0125@gmail.com)
 <br>